LLM generation novelty through the lens of semantic similarity: Distribution of Similarity Values

 \section{Distribution of Similarity Values}

-In Section~\ref{sec:experiments} we report median values for the ColBERTv2 similarity scores, because we found the distributions to be highly skewed.
+In Section~\ref{sec:experiments}, we report median values for the calibrated similarity scores, because we found the distributions to be highly skewed.
 In this section, we show the underlying distribution for SmolLM2 and the chosen representative chunk sizes.
 Figure \ref{fig:similarity-distrib-general} shows the distribution for open-ended generation, which was studied in Figure \ref{fig:smollm-dolma-novelty}.
-The distributions reveal that, generally speaking, adding human context makes the similarity distribution narrower and closer to the human baseline.
+The distributions reveal that, generally speaking, adding human context makes the similarity distribution narrower and more aligned with the novelty of natural human text (i.e., calibrated similarity scores $\sim 1$.
 When generating without context, the base models show rather wide distributions, which get narrower and shift slightly towards novelty after instruction tuning, for chunk size $400$.
 However, the effect of instruction tuning is more strongly noticeable when analyzing specific text domains, namely the generative benchmarks GSM8K~\citep{cobbe2021gsm8k}, TruthfulQA~\citep{lin2021truthfulqa}, and OpenRewriteEval~\cite{shu2023rewritelminstructiontunedlargelanguage}.
 Figure \ref{fig:similarity-distrib-per-domain} reveals that in those settings, instruction tuning increases novelty significantly.
 In addition to that, smaller models are more novel than large models.